Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 in the world.

 The QGIS team welcomes any contribution from anywhere.
-QGIS itself is a team work consisting of different people from all over the world, any addition, edit or improvement in the code, documentation or corresponding QGIS project would be heavily appreciated.
+QGIS itself is a team work consisting of different people from all over the world, any addition, edit or improvement in the code, documentation or any other QGIS project part would be heavily appreciated.